yeo/hanami-blog/README.md

-# hanami.run tech blog
+# Mailwip tech blog

-This is the source of https://hanami.run/blog
+This is the source of https://mailwip.com/blog

 # Development